Superphysics Superphysics

 The particles of the water of life penetrate the deepest and are agitated with the swiftest motion.

-From this, it is evident how the soul perceives the various species of taste, considering the various ways in which particles of terrestrial bodies can act on the tongue.
+This shows how the soul perceives the various species of taste, through the various ways the particles of terrestrial bodies can act on the tongue.

-Thus, only those that gently titillate the tongue and thereby provide a pleasant taste sensation to the soul are suitable for this effect.
+Thus, only the food particles that gently titillate the tongue and thereby provide a pleasant taste sensation to the soul are suitable for this effect.

 As for those that act too much or too little upon it, they cannot evoke taste unless they are either too sharp or too weak, and they are either too penetrating or too soft to be able to compose the blood and nourish certain organs.